eddmann/eddmann.github.io/_posts/2021/2021-02-13-advent-of-code-2015-day-20-infinite-elves-and-infinite-houses.md

 ## Part 2

-For part two, there is an imposed limit on the amount of houses a given Elf can deliver presents to (which is now 50).
+For part two, there is an imposed limit on the number of houses a given Elf can deliver presents to, which is now 50.
-Along with this restriction, the total presents per house an Elf delvers is now 11.
+Along with this restriction, the total presents per house an Elf delivers is now 11.
-We are asked to now determine what is the new lowest house number which will receive at least _29000000 presents_.
+We are now asked to determine what the new lowest house number is that will receive at least _29,000,000 presents_.

-To achieve this we can borrow a lot of the logic implemented for part one; except now we must filter out only the Elves which have not exceeded the 50 house quota.
+To achieve this, we can borrow a lot of the logic implemented for part one, except now we must filter out only the Elves that have not exceeded the 50-house quota.
-In doing this we can return the desired answer 🌟.
+In doing this, we can return the desired answer 🌟.

 ```typescript
 const part2 = (input: string): number => {